-Kobe is one of the popular one day trip from Osaka, with a number of interesting things to do.
-When one think of Kobe city, one inevitably thinks about the famous Kobe beef.
-I admit that I came here specifically with the soft delicious meat in mind, but I was also pleasantly surprise by this somewhat quiet city of Japan.
+Kobe is one of the popular one-day trips from Osaka, with a number of interesting things to do.
+When one thinks of Kobe city, one inevitably thinks about the famous Kobe beef.
+I admit that I came here specifically with the soft delicious meat in mind, but I was also pleasantly surprised by this somewhat quiet city of Japan.

 Things to do in Kobe

 Kitano village is famous for its old western-styled house that is well preserved.
 It used to be the heart of the foreign settlements during the Meiji and Taisho periods.
 The area is open to the public and many tourists come here to marvel at the architectures.
 To get to Kitano, just walk north from Sannomiya station for 15 minutes.